Grants are forms of need-based financial aid which do not have to be repaid.

 Below are the different grants our undergraduate student may be eligible to receive:

-The Shenandoah University Grant is an academic and need-based university grant.
+The Shenandoah University Donor Funded Scholarship is an academic and need-based university grant.
 The amount of the grant will vary based upon a student’s academic success and the results of their FAFSA prior to enrolling at Shenandoah.
 Students must maintain full-time enrollment and a GPA of 2.5 or better to continue receiving this award.